-A permanent North Carolina Registered Nurse (RN) license or another Compact State Registered Nurse license valid for practice in North Carolina (Compact license information must first be submitted on the “Compact State Application”).
+A permanent North Carolina Registered Nurse (RN) license or another Compact State Registered Nurse license valid for practice in North Carolina (Compact license information must first be submitted on the “Compact State Application”); and

-- Master's or higher degree in Nursing or a related Master's
+- Master's or higher degree in Nursing or a related Master's; and

 - Current National Certification as Clinical Nurse Specialist